E penso a te: Musicians

+Certifications

 Tanita Tikaram

 This English version of the Italian "E penso a te" ("And I Think of You") was initially an unreleased track on the compilation "The Best of Tanita Tikaram".
 Promotional singles of the song were sent to several radio stations.
 In 1998, the track appeared as a bonus track on the Japanese version of Tikaram's sixth studio album "The Cappuccino Songs".
 It was also released as a bonus track on the Italian edition of "The Cappuccino Songs", and released as a promotional single there in 1998.
 Joe McElderry covered the song for his fourth studio album, Here's What I Believe.